Patient education: First-line medical treatment of epithelial ovarian cancer (Beyond the Basics)

 In the past, treatment for recurrent ovarian cancer was sometimes recommended based on rising levels of tumor markers alone, instead of waiting until symptoms developed.
 However, a large study showed no survival benefit of starting chemotherapy based on rising CA-125 values alone and that quality of life may be improved by waiting until there are symptoms or signs of ovarian cancer recurrence.
 You should talk to your healthcare provider for more information about this issue.

 DIAGNOSIS OF RECURRENT OVARIAN CANCER

 Women with recurrent ovarian cancer following an initial complete response and those who do not respond well to initial chemotherapy are candidates for further chemotherapy, often called second-line chemotherapy.
 The choice of chemotherapy agents for second-line treatment depends upon whether and how well the patient responded to first-line treatment, current symptoms, time elapsed from last treatment, and long-term side effects from previous chemotherapies.

 Platinum-sensitive ovarian cancer — If a woman had a complete response, and the response lasted for at least six months, she is considered to have "platinum-sensitive" cancer and retreatment with platinum-based chemotherapy is usually recommended.
 Studies show that a repeat response to chemotherapy is possible with platinum-based retreatment.
 In fact, if the initial response lasted longer than 24 months, up to one-fourth of patients will have a complete response to retreatment with platinum.
 In general, combination platinum-based therapy is preferred to single-agent therapy.
 The addition of bevacizumab to the combination of carboplatin and paclitaxel in particular was associated with an improvement in both response rate and time to progression in a large randomized trial.
 However, bevacizumab was associated with more side effects, including a higher rate of gastrointestinal toxicities, when compared with chemotherapy alone.
-In women with a BRCA mutation (a genetic mutation that is associated with increased risks for breast and ovarian cancer), the Poly-ADP ribose polymerase (PARP) inhibitor olaparib may be an additional option as treatment after a response to chemotherapy has been achieved (also known as maintenance therapy).
+In women with a BRCA mutation (a genetic mutation that is associated with increased risks for breast and ovarian cancer), a poly-ADP ribose polymerase (PARP) inhibitor may be an additional option as treatment after progression on multiple lines of chemotherapy.
+The available PARP inhibitors include olaparib and rucaparib.